neeraj97/store/README.md

   to store all the elements.
 Malicious or malformed input could cause allocation of large amounts of memory.
 See [issue #122][].

+* Serialization may vary based on the version of datatypes.
+For example, `Text` serialized from `text < 2` will not be compatible with `Text` from `text >= 2`, because the internal representation switched from UTF-16 to UTF-8.

 [issue #122]: https://github.com/fpco/store/issues/122

 ## Blog posts